Holi 2025 Travel Guide - India's Festival of Colors

 Holi is the day of the full moon in December in the Hindu calendar and consists of the Holika Dahan (the evening of bonfires) and the Holi Main Day (color fight day).
-In 2024, Holika Dahan is on March 24th, followed by the Holi Main Day on March 25th.
-And Holi in 2025 will be from March 14 to March 15.
+In 2025, Holi will be from March 14 to March 15.
 The date of this festival changes every year, so be sure to check the information in advance when you decide to come and experience Holi Festival.

 Holi marks the end of the monochromatic winter and the arrival of colorful spring.
 It is one of the three major festivals in India and is renowned for its vibrancy and liveliness.
 During the festival, people of all ages and genders in India go crazy by throwing powdered dye, which covers everything in a surreal and colorful splendor.
 The streets, people, and even the Ganges water become a canvas of rainbow hues.
 The more colors you have on your body, the more blessings you will receive in the new year.
 For Indians, celebrating the Holi festival with friends and family is the most anticipated event of the spring season.